 It may not be necessary for the caregivers to be present all the time at this stage, but they should be checking up the patient very often, and have safeguards against accidents.
 It makes sense, even at this stage, to ensure that neighbours and relatives know of the problem and are alert, too.
 If a neighbour sees something suspicious, she can call the caregiver immediately.

 Reality orientation and other aids are very useful.
 Often, patients are still able to use aids likereminder notes and can still read large clocks and calenders.
 Caregivers can start adjusting the house to make it suitable for the patients.
 Containers and drawers can be labelled using both words and pictures.
 Signs may be placed on doors.
 Simple charts can help the patient remember the steps to perform an activity.
 Medicine boxes can be provided to help patients manage their medication.
 If patients make mistakes such as mixing up shoes, leave only one or two pairs visible.
+Lists of contact numbers can be kept conveniently placed for patients to use when they need help.
 Reducing clutter can reduce patient confusion. (see also: Adapt the Home for dementia patients)